Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 [!INCLUDE [temp](../../_shared/codex-agile.md)]

 You customize your Codex project, Agile tools, and the work tracking system through an inherited process.
 The customizations you make are in effect for all projects that use the process.
 A process defines the building blocks of the work tracking system.
 Whenever you create a Codex project, you select the process you want your project to use.

+To learn more about what you can customize, see [About process customization and inherited processes](inheritance-process-model.md).

 In this article, learn how to perform these tasks: